A Review of the Usk Valley Walk

 The Tramroad is as direct a line as the name implies, cutting straight down the hillside toward Talybont-on-Usk at the bottom.
 In the 1800s, this track was used to transport coal and limestone to the canal by horse-drawn tram.
 For a fee, people and animals were allowed to use the line, too.

-When I walked it, the track was almost empty save for a passing group of cyclists: quite a contrast from the busy space it once was.
+When I walked it, the track was almost empty save for a passing group of cyclists: quite a contrast to the busy space it once was.

 A stile-free circular walk above Talybont-on-Usk